List of Legend of the Galactic Heroes episodes: Gaiden 1

-The Gaiden Series 1 (Japanese: 銀河英雄伝説 外伝1) released in February 1998, adapting short stories "Silver-White Valley" (episodes 1–4), "Dreams of the Morning", "Songs of the Night" (5–8) and "Dishonour" and the novel A Hundred Billion Stars, a Hundred Billion Lights (9–12).
+The Gaiden 1 (外伝1) series, released between February and September 1998, adapts the short stories "Silver-White Valley" (episodes 1–4), "Dreams of the Morning, Songs of the Night" (5–8), "Dishonour", and the novel A Hundred Billion Stars, a Hundred Billion Lights (9–12).
+Both Gaidens are prequels to the main story, depicting events that take place before season 1 of the show.